CAG Constitution

 5. The Secretary-Treasurer shall conduct the election electronically prior to the annual business meeting.

-Article IX - Constitutional Change
+Article X - Constitutional Change

 1. Any member in good standing may propose a change in the Constitution providing the signatures of five other members in good standing have been secured.

-2. The secretary-treasurer will circulate the proposed change to the membership electronically.
+2. The Secretary-Treasurer will circulate the proposed change to the membership electronically.

-Article X - Annual General Meeting
+Article XI - Annual General Meeting

-2. All members shall be given two months notice of the date and place of the Annual General Meeting.
+2. All members shall be given two months’ notice of the date and place of the Annual General Meeting.

 4. All business at the meeting shall be settled by a simple majority of all members in good standing, present and voting.